Fichtelberg: Climate

-Since the 1891 data, there was a tendency for temperature to rise, although the years 1950-1980 were particularly cold.
-By 2003 the increase was less than one tenth of a degree per year, but considerable for a large scale, the speed increased from 1980 to 2004 when the increase was half a degree per year.
+Since the 1891 data, there was a tendency for temperature to rise, although the years from 1950 to 1980 were particularly cold.
+By 2003 the increase was less than one tenth of a degree per year, but considerable for a large scale, the speed increased from 1980 to 2004, when the increase was half-a-degree per year.

+The Fichtelberg weather station has recorded the following extreme values: